gjsify/doc/packages/typedoc-plugin-remote-search/README.md

 ## Why?

 This is useful when the API documentation is very large.
-This can lead to the `search.js` becoming several hundred MB in size and thus unusable on the client side.
+This can lead to the `search.js` becoming very large and becomes unusable on the client side.

+## How?

+This package contains a CLI with which a webserver can be started.
+This webserver loads the `search.json` or `search.7z` which contains the prepared data for [lunr](https://lunrjs.com/).
+The default theme of Typedoc uses lunr for the client-side full-text search, but lunr can also be used in node.js.
+The build-in webserver does just that and runs very similar code with lunr for the search and wraps it in a REST API endpoint.
+The plugin now only needs to customize the client-side search field by using the API endpoint instead of running the search client-side.
+With this we have moved the execution of the search to the webserver.

 ## Install